 7. 3D Printing

 Photo courtesy of iStock/kynny

 An Australian mining company has been exploring the possibility of using a 3D printer to print replacement parts, utilizing fine metal powders.
 The printer is potentially capable of creating a ton of parts per day.
 Fortescue Metals Group is collaborating with printing experts on designing this machine with the hope of avoiding the need to stockpile parts or wait 12 to 18 months for replacement parts to be manufactured.
 Their main focus is on the parts in their processing plants that need to be replaced or are obsolete.
-By creating these parts on demand they’ll be able to avoid costly downtime and decrease inventory of replacement parts on site.
+By creating these parts on demand they’ll be able to avoid costly downtime and decrease the inventory of replacement parts on-site.
 They also like the freedom to redesign parts that aren’t working to their satisfaction.

 Their results are promising, but the project is still in its infancy.

 At Dixon, our customers never have to wait for excellent service.
 We strive to provide fast shipping when our customers need replacement parts to reduce downtime and get their equipment up and running.
 As for part modifications?
 Our expert team of engineers is always delighted to work with clients to customize products to fit their specific needs.

 Why is the mining industry never satisfied?
 Why do we keep seeking new ways to accomplish an ancient task?
 It’s simple: every technological advancement could mean a life saved.